martindbp/merkl/README.md

 ## Technical details

-MerkL is inspired by [DVC](http://dvc.org) and aims to provide much of the same functionality, but differs in a few ways:
+MerkL is inspired by [DVC](http://dvc.org) and aims to provide a subset of the same functionality, but differs in a few ways in implementation:

 1. MerkL pipelines and functions are defined in pure Python and can be run from the command line as well as from a script or long-living server.
 Pipelines are thus suitable to be served from a web server without incurring the overhead of script start-up time or loading of dependencies for each invocation.
 2. MerkL defines a [Merkle DAG](https://en.wikipedia.org/wiki/Merkle_tree) (Directed Asyclic Graph), containing the hashes of of the initial data, code and outputs.
 The output hashes are are the combined hashes of the inputs, the code, and the output index.
 All intermediate and final output hashes can therefore be calculated without having to execute any function body code.
 MerkL can then easily check if these values exist in the cache without the need for external logs of pipeline results.